-Yes, we take musical instruments on board as hand luggage, provided that they do not exceed 55 x 40 x 23 cm in size.
-The following musical instruments can be carried on board as hand luggage even if they slightly exceed the maximum dimensions: clarinets, flutes, French horns, oboes, violins, trumpets.
+Yes, musical instruments can be carried as hand luggage if their size does not exceed 55 x 40 x 23 cm.
+The following musical instruments can be taken on board as hand luggage, even if they are slightly over the maximum size: clarinets, flutes, French horns, oboes, violins, trumpets.

 A musical instrument carried on board counts as one piece of hand luggage.
 You may only take one other piece of hand luggage with a maximum size of 40 x 30 x 10 cm on board.

 Double basses must be transported in a hard case and checked in as luggage.
 Due to their size, they may not be carried in the cabin.